evaristoc/reversing/_archived/perlin flow field project/2023-11-10-a-perlin-flow-field-with-canvas-shaders-and-threejs-03 copy.markdown

 </table>
 </div>

-The "Perlin" canvas (actually, the **perlinContext**) would be later associated with the **renderer** variable that was declared in line 5 of the original code and which would be linked to the WebGL renderer at line 231, inside the **noiseCanvas** function:
+The "Perlin" canvas (actually, the **perlinContext**) would be later associated to the **renderer** variable that was declared in line 5 of the original code and which would linked to the WebGL renderer at line 231, inside the **noiseCanvas** function:

 <div class="codetable-wrap" style="width:auto; overflow-x: auto;">
 <table>